 Imagine the excitement when my friend Missy and I told our two 13-year-old sons that we would be stopping by a lavender farm.
 They were — as you can guess — less than excited.
-So imagine their surprise when they ended up really enjoying the tour of White Oak Lavender Farm
+So imagine their surprise when they ended up really enjoying the tour of White Oak Lavender Farm in Harrisonburg, Va.

 The farm has many animals, including many that you can pet, and the two teenagers showed that there is still plenty of kid in them as they ran around the farm talking to goats, herding ducks into the duck pond, and petting the fattest rabbits any of us had ever seen.
 When Missy and I left the farm store at the end of our visit, we found the two boys rocking in rocking chairs on the store’s front porch, pretending to be asleep because the lavender had relaxed them.

 White Oak is a working lavender farm owned and operated by Julie and Rick Haushalter with a focus on the healing and relaxating properties of lavender.
 They have more than 8,000 lavender plants on the farm that they grow without the use of any chemicals.
 Julie told me that lavender is drought-tolerant and the farm is spring-fed, so they don’t have to waste any water.
 The farm is open to the public six days a week, offering tours, lectures, classes, a petting area and a lovely lavender gift shop.
 U-Pick lavender is available seasonally.